EnterpriseDB/repmgr/README.md

 also performs actions on another server, for which reason both passwordless SSH access and the path of `repmgr.conf` on that server.

+* * *

-    *NOTE* `repmgr standby switchover` performs a relatively complex series of operations on two servers, and should therefore be performed after careful preparation and with adequate attention.
-In particular you should be confident that your network environment is stable and reliable.
+> *NOTE* `repmgr standby switchover` performs a relatively complex series
+> of operations on two servers, and should therefore be performed after
+> careful preparation and with adequate attention.
+In particular you should
+> be confident that your network environment is stable and reliable.
+>

-    We recommend running `repmgr standby switchover`  at the most verbose logging level (`--log-level DEBUG --verbose`) and capturing all output to assist troubleshooting any problems.
+> We recommend running `repmgr standby switchover`  at the most verbose
+> logging level (`--log-level DEBUG --verbose`) and capturing all output
+> to assist troubleshooting any problems.
+>

-    Please read carefully the list of caveats below.
+> Please also read carefully the list of caveats below.

+* * *

 To demonstrate switchover, we will assume a replication cluster running on PostgreSQL 9.5 or later with a master (`node1`) and a standby (`node2`);